 After a little while, we were brave enough to take the longest lift, a t-bar.
 We had clear weather and a beautiful view from the top over hills, forests and lakes.
 But, only one way down.
 Phew, stiff legs, trying to stay calm and keep focused.
 It went well, and we took more rides.
 For me, the hardest part was the t-bar lift, especially after watching people (mentioning no names) fall off.
 I stood stiff as a board all the way up.

 All in all, the first day was a success.
 Aside from a sprained thumb, everyone was okay.
 We celebrated in the evening with a nice meal in the Scottish Lochlann Steakhouse, which looked more like a pub with Norwegian flags, Danish music, and Turkmenish football jerseys on the walls.

 Back in the stuga with poor WIFI, our evening entertainment consisted of card games, books, and Swedish tv channels showing ski jumping games and Swedish 1970s movies.
 So, we went to bed early.

 Next morning, we woke up to snowfall.
 Unfortunately, the “Scottish” food had caused our son a minor stomach infection, so he stayed home for a few hours, while his parents made wide swings and a lot of ploughing down the slopes.
 My beginner’s luck from the previous day was gone, and I felt my skis were doing their own thing, completely out of my control.
 After lunch, our son felt better and joined us.
 Gradually, we went faster, not always intentionally, though.

-We got up early the last morning and drove home through a beautiful snowy landscape, which we had missed on our way out due to darkness.
+We got up early the last morning and drove home through a beautiful snowy landscape.
 In high spirits, despite start problems and traffic jam on the highway.
 Mission completed.
 We are seriously considering a ski holiday again next year, with the other teenager.